bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 A function is a procedure of code that will run when called.
 Functions
 are used so that we do not have to rewrite code to do the same thing
 over and over.
-(Think of them as 'subprograms’)
+(Think of them as 'subprograms')

 -   <span id="01bb">**Function Declaration** : Process when we first initially write our function.</span>
 -   <span id="963b">Includes three things:</span>